 More Herbs for the Heart

 Valerian root (Valeriana officinalis) is a wonderful herb that promotes healthy relaxation and sleep*.
-I like to take 3 to 4 squirts of the tincture on occasional sleepless nights or sip on a cup of Fidnemed Nighttime Tea.
+I like to take three to four squirts of the tincture on occasional sleepless nights or sip on a cup of Fidnemed Nighttime Tea.
 Within minutes, I feel calm and well rested.
-This herb can be taken along with skullcap for helping quiet obsessive thoughts before bed.
+This herb can be taken along with skullcap for helping to quiet obsessive thoughts before bed.
 For some people, however, valerian can have the opposite effect, causing more worry and stimulation.
-If this happens to you, valerian is not the right herb to use and hops or skullcap may be a better alternative.
+If this happens to you, try hops or skullcap in place of valerian for a more calming effect.

 Hawthorn berries (Crataegus monogyna ) are recommended by the magnificent herbalist Rosemary Gladstar.
 Hawthorn supports healthy cardiovascular functioning*, so why not give it a chance?
 These berries have antioxidants and taste nice too.
 Take as a tincture, tea, syrup, or jam.

 Rosehips (Rosa spp) are the fruits produced by roses.
 They provide one of the highest concentrations of vitamin C in the plant world, even boasting levels many times higher than citrus fruit.
 They taste similar to tart cranberries, and they can be used in teas, syrups, and jam.